TheF1rstPancake/Kvasir/docs/backend.rst

 .. _kvasirbackend:

-The Back End: NodeJS and ExpressJS
+The Back-End: NodeJS and ExpressJS
 =======================================
-The backend infrastructure is meant to support the front end and address the security concerns that prevented us from making a full SPA.
+The back-end infrastructure is meant to support the front-end and address the security concerns that prevented us from making a full SPA.

 The back-end is built using Node and ExpressJS.
-While we personally prefer Python for our servers, bundling the resources and libraries necessary to run the front end part of the application was easier in Node.
+While we personally prefer Python for our servers, bundling the resources and libraries necessary to run the front-end part of the application was easier in Node.

 .. warning::
-    This is documentation on the current behavior of the back end server.
+    This is documentation on the current behavior of the back-end server.
 Many of the endpoints will likely change over time, and this is not meant to be a roadmap of the functionality they aim to provide.

 Structure
 ----------------
 The underlying structure is pretty simple.
-Requests come in from the front end, and some of those requests will require the server to communicate with the platform's database, while others require requests to the WePay API, and then there are requests that will require both.
+Requests come in from the front-end, and some of those requests will require the server to communicate with the platform's database, while others require requests to the WePay API, and then there are requests that will require both.

 Each object built in the front-end app receives it's own endpoint on the server.
 For example, the :ref:`user object <user_object>` makes all of it's requests to the */user* endpoint on the server.

 .. note::
     While many of the endpoints on Kvasir's server mirror the endpoint names of WePay, it is not a 1 to 1 relationship.

-When the front end makes a request, the back end is responsible for formatting it into something the partner middleware or WePay will understand.
+When the front-end makes a request, the back-end is responsible for formatting it into something the partner middleware or WePay will understand.
 This provides a useful layer of abstraction should something change in either of those two systems.

-The server is also responsible for :ref:`packaging responses back to the client, including error messages <backend_sendingdatabacktoclient>`.
-Every response is sent through the same function to ensure a level of consistency in the way that we report data back to the front end.
-Typically, valid data is simply sent to the front end in the same format in which it was received.
+The server is also responsible for :ref:`packaging responses back to the client, including error messages <back-end_sendingdatabacktoclient>`.
+Every response is sent through the same function to ensure a level of consistency in the way that we report data back to the front-end.
+Typically, valid data is simply sent to the front-end in the same format in which it was received.
 The error structure is little more specific, but will also pass along the original, unaltered response as part of it.

 Kvasir's node server also manages a small cookie based session for users.
-We don't want to expose access tokens to the front end, but we also don't want to have to request the access token from the partner's database on each request.
+We don't want to expose access tokens to the front-end, but we also don't want to have to request the access token from the partner's database on each request.
 After the server gets an access token, it will set a hashed cookie based on a secret key provided in Kvasir's configuration file.
-The cookie cannot be accessed by the front end, and the only the server can unhash it into something readable.
+The cookie cannot be accessed by the front-end, and the only the server can unhash it into something readable.

 Endpoints
 -----------
-Each front end object has an associated endpoint on the server.
+Each front-end object has an associated endpoint on the server.
 An object *could* call another endpoint if it wanted to, but it is more likely to do that indirectly by dispatching that other object's actions.

 All endpoints *only* accept POST requests with a JSON structured body.